Conscious Capitalism and Esalen’s Center for Theory & Research

 By Jay Ogilvy

-Most movements have their iconic images or foundation stories: For the civil rights movement it could be Rosa Parks on a bus, or the Selma march; for the human potentials movement, it’s surely Esalen.
+Most movements have their iconic images or foundation stories.
+For the civil rights movement it could be Rosa Parks on a bus, or the Selma march; for the human potential movement, it’s surely Esalen.
 Adam Smith’s pin factory provides an image for the advantages to be gained from economies of scale enabled by capitalism.
 For the new movement known as conscious capitalism, the foundation story has to be the great flood on Memorial Day, 1981.

 Whole Foods had been in existence for just eight months in one store on Lamar Avenue in Austin when a hundred year flood sank the store under eight feet of water.
 After eight months of modest success, the store, under-capitalized but thriving, was wiped out, all of the inventory and equipment destroyed.

 Then an amazing series of events unfolded.
 In founder John Mackey’s words:

 As we despondently started trying to salvage what we could, a wonderful, completely unexpected thing happened: dozens of our customers and neighbors started showing up at the store bringing buckets and mops and whatever else they thought might be useful.
 They said to us, in effect, “Come on, guys; let’s get to work.
 Let’s clean it up and get this place back on its feet.
 We’re not going to let this store die.
 Stop moping and start mopping.”
 (Mackey and Sisodia, 5)